-- " permanent loss of land to the servitude; - " loss of income from land (notably existing and planned sand mining operations); - " decrease in property value; (Wimpie Henning, Eskom's Transmission Negotiator, confirmed that property value in the project area can be expected to decrease significantly as a result of additional transmission lines.) - " impacts on health and safety of neighbouring residents (see 4.5.2 below); and - " impacts on sense of place (see 4.5.3 below), which are primarily related to visual and noise impacts in an area selected by residents for its peace and solitude and quiet rural character.
+- " permanent loss of land to the servitude; - " loss of income from land (notably existing and planned sand mining operations); - " decrease in property value; (Wimpie Henning, Eskom's Transmission Negotiator, confirmed that property value in the project area can be expected to decrease significantly as a result of additional transmission lines.) - " impacts on health and safety of neighbouring residents; and - impacts on sense of place, which are primarily related to visual and noise impacts in an area selected by residents for its peace and solitude and quiet rural character.